 The Wedgwood neighborhood did not come completely into the Seattle city limits until 1954.
 The area retained some of its semi-rural character into the 1960s, such as the Picardo Farm which operated at 8040 25th Ave NE.

 The Picardo family’s long legacy of farming would, in the 1970s, be shared with others to create a P-Patch program all over the City of Seattle, and the p-patch idea spread nation-wide.

 The Picardo brothers immigrate to the USA

 In the 1890s three Picardo brothers, Ernesto, Orazio and Sabino, left the village of Salza Irpina in Avellino Province, southern Italy, to find their fortune in America.
 After they had lived in Boston a short time the brothers heard of people going to “gold rushes” in various places Out West.
 Seattle was heavily advertised as the Gateway to the Yukon, so the Picardo brothers made their way to Seattle.

 For a number of years the Picardos lived in South Park along the Duwamish waterway, until changes to the waterway made it impossible to farm there.
-At around that same time in the 1920s land in northeast Seattle along 25th Ave NE at NE 80th Street became available.
-By that time the patriarch of the Picardo family had died in Italy, so their mother sold the land holdings there and joined her sons in Seattle.
-With money from that family inheritance the Picardos were finally able to purchase a big house at Green Lake and their own farmland in what is now Wedgwood.
+At around that same time, in the 1920s land in northeast Seattle along 25th Ave NE at NE 80th Street became available.
+By that time the patriarch of the Picardo family had died in Italy, so their mother sold the land holdings in Italy and joined her sons in Seattle.
+With money from that family inheritance the Picardos were able to purchase a big house at Green Lake and their own farmland in what is now Wedgwood.

 Ernesto Picardo’s Big House